William Paterson University

 Saturday Night ClassCRN: 10912, PHYS 1700-90, lecture and lab.
 Saturdays from 2pm to 4:30pm and 5pm to 7:30PM.

 - Class trip to the United Astronomy Clubs of New Jersey

 This is the best and most exciting science class at William Paterson University.
-Not only do you get to learn about the most amazing things you can ever learn, and get free coffee every night, but you also get to learn how to use a telescope and see the heavens first-hand.
+Not only do you get to learn about the most amazing things you can ever learn, but you also get to learn how to use a telescope and see the heavens first-hand.

 Also, this section will go on a trip to a major observatory in New Jersey to use the telescopes there.
 In all, it's really the best way to spend a Saturday night, and you get extra credit for bringing your significant other, your niece, nephew, son or daughter, mother or father, grandmother or grandfather.

 Yeah, it's a hard sell, but without a doubt, I try my best to make it worth your while.
 I don't just teach this class because it's my income.
 I teach it because it's really amazing stuff.

 You can read some of the writing I do for kids on astronomy here: http://htekidsnews.com/earth20/ and here: http://htekidsnews.com/life-on-mars/.
 A little more advanced is here: http://jasonkendall.com/articles/20130213.shtml